dtuthill/erdos_AU22_bristlecone/README.md

 3. [cycle_lane_track.json](https://cycling.data.tfl.gov.uk/)
 This dataset contains the location and classification of all bike lanes in Greater London.
 More information on the dataset can be found [here](https://cycling.data.tfl.gov.uk/CyclingInfrastructure/documentation/asset_information_guide.pdf).

-### Dataset Matching
+### Dataset Matching <a name="matching"></a>

-The three public datasets are combined using two nearest neighbor algorithms in [geomatch.ipnyb](erdos_AU22_bristlecone/Dataframe_creation/geomatch.ipynb).
+The three public datasets are geographically matched using two nearest neighbor algorithms in [geomatch.ipnyb](erdos_AU22_bristlecone/Dataframe_creation/geomatch.ipynb).
 First all bike lanes features within 0.1 miles of an aadf countint point are matched.
-Then all collisions in Greater London are matched to counting points.
+Then all collisions in Greater London are matched to counting points using roadnames as a threshold to confirm matches.
 This notebook outputs two new datasets:
-1. All collisions in Greater London from 2005-2018 with an associated aadf count (if matched) and bike lanes.
+1. combined_collisions_v3.csv: All collisions in Greater London from 2005-2018 with an associated aadf count (if matched) and bike lanes.
-2. All aadf counting points in Greater London with associated bike lanes.
+2. aadf_features_london_colyears.csv: All aadf counting points in Greater London with associated bike lanes.

+Using these two new datasets, a final dataset which lists all aadf counter points in Greater London, their associated bike lanes, and the number of collisions and severity information at each counter point from 2005-2018 is created in [BuildRoadDataframe_v3p1.ipynb](erdos_AU22_bristlecone/Dataframe_creation/BuildRoadDataframe_v3p1.ipynb).
+This dataset is output as df_road_v3p1_zeros.csv.

+Other datasets found in /Dataframe_creation are:
+1. aadf_year_meta.csv: Meta data for dft_traffic_counts_aadf.csv
+2. longs_lats.npz: All features extracted from cycle_lane_track.json stored as .npz for ease of access

+## Clustering <a name="clustering"></a>
+k-means clustering analysis is performed in [kmeans_SharedBusLanes.ipynb](erdos_AU22_bristlecone/Analysis/Clustering/kmeans_SharedBusLanes.ipynb).
+This notebook shows the clustering implementation, k selection, and example application of the results studying safety of shared bus/bike lanes.

+## Additional Analyses <a name="additional"></a>